CUBRID/cubrid-manual/en/sql/partition.rst

 Range Partitioning
 ==================

-Range partitioning is a partitioning method in which a table is partitioned using an user specified range of values of the partitioning key for each partition.
+Range partitioning is a partitioning method in which a table is partitioned using a user specified range of values of the partitioning key for each partition.
 Ranges are defined as continuous non-overlapping intervals.
-This partitioning method is most useful when table data can be divided into range intervals (e.g. order placement date for an orders table or age intervals for an users table).
+This partitioning method is most useful when table data can be divided into range intervals (e.g. order placement date for an orders table or age intervals for a user's table).
 Range partitioning is the most versatile partitioning method in terms of :ref:`partition-pruning` because almost all search predicates can be used to identify matching ranges.

 Tables can be partitioned by range by using the **PARTITION BY RANGE** clause in **CREATE** or **ALTER** statements. ::